 Current or Potential Use of Accounting Standards for Sustainable Reporting in India

 India had its own GAAP for financial reporting which was a rule-based approach.
 But, there was biases, ambiguities and confusion in presenting certain financial information.
 Besides, the lack of sustainability in financial reporting has lowered the attraction of India as an investment centre.
-In such cases, the ICAI saw the immediate adoption of sustainable reporting framework to be the solution.
+In such cases, the ICAI saw the immediate adoption of a sustainable reporting framework to be the solution.
 Therefore Ind AS was notified covering 35 accounting standards.
-This is derived from the IFRS and follows a principle-based approach in setting accounting standard.
+This is derived from the IFRS and follows a principle-based approach in setting accounting standards.